-- 1. The Employer will verify pay shortages within five (5) working days following the receipt of a dated and written complaint by the Bargaining Unit Member.
+- C. Itemized Deductions: The Employer will itemize all deductions on paychecks so Bargaining Unit Members can clearly determine the purposes for which amounts have been withheld. - D. Pay Shortages - The Employer will verify pay shortages exceeding twenty (20) dollars-within five (5) working days following the receipt of a dated and written complaint by the Bargaining Unit Member.
 In the event that a pay shortage is determined to exist, the Employer will issue payment for the shortage within ten (10) working days of the date of verification.
-Verified pay shortages of less than one hundred (100) dollars will be paid on the Bargaining Unit Member's next regularly scheduled paycheck. - 2.
-Should the Employer go to a two (2) week pay system the following pay shortages system will be in effect: - a.
+Verified pay shortages of less than twenty (20) one hundred (100) dollars will be paid on the Bargaining Unit Member's next regularly scheduled paycheck. - 2.
+Should the Employer go to a two (2) week pay system the following pay shortages system will be in effect:

+a.
 The Bargaining Unit Member will notify the Employer of the pay shortage in writing within two (2) working days.
 The Employer will verify the pay shortage within three (3) working days from the time of notification.
-In the event that a pay shortage is determined to exist, the Employer will correct the pay shortage on the next regularly scheduled paycheck. - b.
-Should the Bargaining Unit Member not notify the Employer in writing as stipulated in 24.9.D.2.a the pay shortage procedure in 24.9.D.1 will be in effect.
+In the event that a pay shortage is determined to exist, the Employer will correct the pay shortage on the next regularly scheduled paycheck.

+b.
+Should the Bargaining Unit Member not notify the Employer in writing as stipulated in 24.89.D.2.a the pay shortage procedure in 24.89.D.1 will be in effect.

-- E. Termination Pay.
+E. Termination Pay.
 When a Bargaining Unit Member is separated from State service, their wages, less terminal leave and retirement contributions, become due immediately and will be paid during business hours no later than the third working day after termination.
 Personal leave becomes due and payable within thirty (30) days after separation from State service.
-Personal leave will be calculated using the total number of accrued unused personal leave hours converted to the employee's hourly rate of pay on the date of separation. - F. Overpayments discovered after one (1) year from the time the overpayment was made will be forgiven by the Employer, unless the overpayment was the result of fraud, deception, or the employee's negligence. - G. In the event a Bargaining Unit Member's check is not received, and a reissue request has been submitted by the Bargaining Unit Member, the Employer will issue the replacement check within five (5) calendar days.
+Personal leave will be calculated using the total number of accrued unused personal leave hours converted to the employee's hourly rate of pay on the date of separation.

+- F. Overpayments discovered after one (1) year from the time the overpayment was made will be forgiven by the Employer, unless the overpayment was the result of fraud, deception, or the employee's negligence. - G. In the event a Bargaining Unit Member 's check is not received and a reissue request has been submitted by the Bargaining Unit Member, the Employer will issue the replacement check within five (5) calendar days.